Non-championship F2 Race

 - Tecno 68/F2 ["T00 400"] (Alfred "Freddy" Amweg): Swiss driver Max Büsch (Zürich) had a Tecno for 1968 which was described by Automobil Revue in May 1968 as being brand new.
 The engine was described as a 215 bhp Cosworth and judging by his impressive speed in the car, that must mean a F2 Cosworth FVA.
 The car was driven by Günther Huber (Vienna), also under the banner of BB Racing Team, twice in F2 events in 1969.
 At the second of these races, Motoring News gave its chassis number as 'T00 400' but that number appears much too late for a 1968 car.
 Sold by Büsch to Hans Obrist for 1970 but he only appeared rarely.
 Then to Freddy Amweg (Ammerswil) for 1971 and used in Swiss and German national events.
 Continued running in 1600cc Group 9 in Swiss and German events in 1972, after which Amweg acquired a Brabham BT38.
 Subsequent history unknown. .

 - Chevron B18 [18.71.3] (François Mazet): New to Chevron's European agent Jo Siffert and raced by him in the F2 races at Bogotá in February 1971.
 Driven by Siffert in some European F2 races later in 1971, but more usually by François Mazet, who finished fourth at Pau but otherwise had a difficult season.
 Raced by José Dolhem at the final race of the year.
 It appears the Chevron was returned to Bolton after 1971 and found its way into the hands of Roger Hire, who was also running a Chevron B21 with Peter Hanson.
 The car was then leased to Willie Green and fitted with a 1.9 Alan Smith Cosworth FVC for the Rothmans 50,000 libre race in August 1972.
 Then unknown until July 1982, when "chassis no. 3 ex Siffert" was advertised from Manton in Leicestershire.
-Unknown again until 1989, when Robert Campbell raced his red "ex-Jo Siffert F2 Chevron B18-71/3" in HSCC events.
-A car with this chassis number was auctioned by H&H in May 2002 but did not sell.
+Later sold by John Harper to Robert Campbell (Dukinfield, Cheshire), who registered his fully restored red "ex-Jo Siffert F2 Chevron B18-71/3" with the HSCC in May 1989.
+Raced by Campbell from 1988 to 1991, then sold in 1993 to Sheila and Tim Hassel, who did not race it.
+To Denis Welch in 1999, but again not raced.
+Sold to a Swiss owner in 2003.
 Next seen in 2014, when a red B18 was advertised by Lutziger Classic Cars, showing the 1990 HSCC papers and a "71/3" chassis plate.

 - Brabham BT30 (Jeremy Richardson): New to Tom Wheatcroft and entered for Derek Bell to race in F2 in 1970.
 To Jeremy Richardson and raced in F2 and libre during 1971.
 Then to Alex Seldon (Ripley, Surrey) and raced in libre through 1972 and 1973.
 Advertised by Seldon in February 1974 and next owner unknown but the FVA was removed and the car stored in a dry barn until 1984 when Ted Walker bought it via John Harper.
 Sold to Lincoln Small in 1986 and used for many years in historic racing.